Punit-Dethe/SideSurf/README.md

 - **AI-Powered Text Widget:** Highlight any text on a webpage to summon an intelligent widget.
 Use customizable "Prompt Tags" to instantly perform actions like summarizing an article, explaining a concept, debugging a code snippet, or translating foreign text.

+## Getting Started

+### Installation
+The easiest way to get started is to download the latest version from our [GitHub Releases](https://github.com/sidesurf/sidesurf/releases) page.

+### Configuration & Usage Tips

+*   **Sign in to Google (Optional):** For a more integrated experience, you can sign in to your Google account.
+This can enhance functionality across various Google services.

+*   **User Agent Settings:** By default, Sidesurf uses a standard Chrome user agent to ensure compatibility.
+However, some services, like ChatGPT, may work more reliably with a different agent after you've signed into a Google account.
+We recommend switching your user agent *once* in the settings after your initial Google login for the best results.

+*   **Website Shortcuts:** Use the settings to create shortcuts to your most frequently visited websites for even faster navigation.

 ## Built With

 * [Electron](https://www.electronjs.org/)